walter-a-jablonowski/simple-obj-log/README.md

 composer update
 ```

-- Pass full objects, e.g. event object which has all data needed
+- Pass full obj, e.g. event object which has all data needed
   - lib adds only basic common fields if configured: time and type in front
 - Multiple logs in a file: manually add a column with log identifier
 - Misc shared columns the same